 2. Diabetes and smoking both increase heart disease risk

 If you have diabetes, you are already twice as likely to develop heart disease as people without the condition, in addition to an increased risk of developing it earlier in life.
 Diabetic Care Services reports that if you smoke with diabetes, you are three times more likely to die from a heart-related issue, such as a heart attack or stroke.
-Heart attacks in diabetics are also usually more severe, notes the Department of Health and Human Services.
+Heart attacks in people with diabetes are also usually more severe, notes the Department of Health and Human Services.

 3. You can experience eye problems